toji/webgpu-gltf-case-study/index.md

 ## That's a wrap!

 And that, dear reader, brings us to the end of this (very long) case study in rendering glTF files with WebGPU.
-Now obviously we haven't got anything approaching a "fully featured" rendered at this point, but the patterns that we've covered in this document should hopefully lend themselves to being extended to handle more features, material properties, and edge cases.
+Now obviously we haven't got anything approaching a "fully featured" renderer at this point, but the patterns that we've covered in this document should hopefully lend themselves to being extended to handle more features, material properties, and edge cases.

 ## Appendix A: glTF/WebGPU helper functions